iholloma/crdh/_essays/v01-13-growing-strong.md

 Howe, Daniel Walker. *The Political Culture of the American Whigs*.
 Chicago: University of Chicago Press, 1979.

----------. *What Hath God Wrought: The Transformation of America, 1815-1848*.
+Howe, Daniel Walker. *What Hath God Wrought: The Transformation of America, 1815-1848*.
 Oxford History of the United States.
 New York: Oxford University Press, 2007.

 Kerber, Linda K. *Federalists in Dissent; Imagery and Ideology in